XDeep NX Project Wing: Tested and Reviewed

-Shortly before Christmas 2016, I received the new XDeep NX Project technical wing for testing and review.
-Over the following months, I subjected the wing to a range of demanding technical and advanced wreck penetration diving here in the Philippines.
-This is my review of the XDeep NX Project technical diving wing.
+Shortly before Christmas 2016, I received the new XDeep NX Project technical diving wing for expert testing and review.
+Over the following years, I subjected the wing to a range of demanding technical trimix and advanced wreck penetration diving here in the Philippines.
+This is my personal field test and review of the XDeep NX Project technical diving wing.

-Over the past 20 years, I’ve owned and dove many technical diving wings, including; Halcyon Evolve and Pioneer, OMS, Custom Divers, DiveRite and others.
-Beyond the choice of donut versus horseshoe bladder design, backplate metal, LPI location and the choice of materials, I’ve always felt there was little to differentiate betweeen what is essentially a tried and tested core concept for wing design.
+Over the past two decades as a technical diving instructor, I’ve owned and dove many technical diving wings, including; Halcyon Evolve and Pioneer, OMS, Custom Divers, DiveRite, and others.
+Beyond the basic choices of donut versus horseshoe wing design, backplate material, harness complexity, and LPI location, I’ve always felt there was little to differentiate between what is essentially a tried and tested core concept for wing design.

-However, straight out of the box, it was immediately apparent XDeep had really succeeded in creating some functional innovation in their design.
-These reflect the application of some considerable technical diving expertise to improve upon both the comfort and operation of the wing system.
+Straight out of the box, it was immediately apparent XDeep had succeeded in creating real functional innovation in their design.
+This reflects the application of some considerable technical diving expertise to improve both the comfort and operation of the wing system.

 A wider, more ergonomic backplate – it’s also very lightweight and well machined

-The manufacture quality of the aluminum backplate is exceptional and reflects no compromise in production and engineering.
+The manufacturing quality of the aluminum backplate is exceptional and reflects no compromise in production and engineering.

 As the strap runs under the buttocks, not between them, it is far more comfortable to float at the surface.
-This is definitely a crotch-strap design I’d want if diving a skin-suit or boardshorts!
+This is definitely a crotch-strap design I’d want if diving in a skin suit or board shorts!
 Coupled with the innovative wing design, it floats you higher above the water than is typical for a technical wing.

 The wing is shaped to wrap cylinders efficiently and distributes gas well, promoting intuitive trim